 With the new website, not only did the Order start to show its face much more to the world, but so did many of its groves and seed-groups.
 We are now planning to create an occasional e-newsletter in which groups can share their stories – to network and inspire each other.
 If you want your group to be listed, or would like to start a group, contact Shaun Hayes at email@example.com

-Soon after the website was launched, we decided to let go of the idea of an individual holding the title of 'Modron’, which translated means ‘Mother’.
-Thea Worthington had held this title between 1992 and 2002 and then again from 2006, but we decided that just as we don't have an individual holding a title of Father or Child, we don’t need to have an individual holding a title of Mother.
-Instead, Thea’s work is now featured on the Teachers page of the website, which we launched in the summer.
+Soon after the website was launched, we decided to let go of the idea of an individual holding the title of ‘Modron’, which translated means ‘Mother’.
+Thea Worthington had held this title between 1992 and 2002 and then again from 2006, but we decided that just as we don’t have an individual holding a title of Father or Child, we don’t need to have an individual holding a title of Mother.
+Instead, we featured Thea’s work on the Teachers page of the website, which we launched in the summer.

 Creating this page gave us the ideal opportunity to think about ways in which the more experienced members of the Order could be helped in their work.
 Since there are now a number of members who have had considerable experience in giving talks on Druidry and running workshops and retreats, we are now able to offer this list of those whose work is known to us.
 Because of the responsibility involved in this kind of work, we decided to limit those eligible for this listing to recommended Druid Grade members.

 A similar initiative has also been born this year, pioneered by Philip Shallcrass.
 Entitled ‘The Druid Hedge Schools Project’, it is designed to offer teachers in Druidic, Bardic and Ovate skills a way of promoting their work at venues in the UK, and we are joining forces with the British Druid Order to help the project.
 Its criteria for being a teacher seems less stringent than ours, so this may well offer members a sort of ‘proving ground’ for honing their teaching skills.